mozilla/addons-server/docs/topics/install/docker.rst

 you are running.

  * Run docker on the host machine directly (recommended)
-    - Update default settings in Docker Desktop - we suggest increasing RAM limit to at least 4 GB in the Resources/Advanced section and click on “Apply and Restart".
+    - Update default settings in Docker Desktop - we suggest increasing RAM limit to at least 4 GB in the Resources/Advanced section and click on "Apply and Restart".
  * Run docker-machine which will run docker inside a virtual-machine

 Historically Mac and Windows could only run Docker via a vm.
 That has